 For more inspiration, you should also check out the Adventure Uncovered blog.

-No matter your cause or goal, charity should be about just doing what you can when you can.
+Whatever cause you do decide to support it should be about doing what you can.
 And combining it with an adventure should be fun.
-There really is no outcome too small so take out all the stress and expectations.
+There really is no outcome too small…. so take out all the stress and expectations.

-Please do share your adventure for good stories in the comments below as I’d love to hear about them.
-I’m also happy to answer questions or provide advice if I can help.
+Please do share your adventure for good stories in the comments below if you have any!